Minister of Agriculture and Rural Development

 - Camrose Lutheran College Corporation (Augustana University College) Board of Regents

-He and his wife, Mardell, have three adult children and two grandchildren.
+He and his wife, Mardell, have three adult children and four grandchildren.